MinimumViablePerson/make-middlewared-usestate/README.md

-# Make Middlewared useReducer
+# Make Middlewared useState

-Create a version of useReducer with an indefinite number of  middleware functions applied.
+Create a version of useState with an indefinite number of  middleware functions applied.

 [Live demo!][live-demo]